Gray Foy

-Gray Foy (1922–2012) was a mid twentieth-century American artist who created a visionary body of drawings from 1941 to 1975.
+Gray Foy (August 10, 1922 – November 23, 2012) was an American artist who created a visionary body of drawings from 1941 to 1975.
 His drawings are generally divided into two phases.
-First, from 1941–48, the artist drew figurative Surrealist landscapes and interiors.
+First, from 1941 to 1948, the artist drew figurative Surrealist landscapes and interiors.
 Then beginning in the late 1940s, he concentrated on botanical subject matter, both naturalistic and imagined.

 Education and personal life

-Born in 1922 in Dallas, Texas, Foy spent his youth in Los Angeles and attended Los Angeles City College studying art and theater design.
-In the spring of 1946 he moved back to Dallas and enrolled at Southern Methodist University (SMU) for a year, then transferred in Spring of 1947 to Columbia University, New York City.
+Born on August 10, 1922, in Dallas, Texas, Foy spent his youth in Los Angeles and attended Los Angeles City College studying art and theater design.
+In the spring of 1946 he moved back to Dallas and enrolled at Southern Methodist University (SMU) for a year, then transferred in Spring of 1947 to Columbia University.

-In 1948, he met Leo Lerman (a writer and editor for various Condé Nast magazines and for Playbill magazine), who became his lifelong mate.
+In 1948, he met writer and editor Leo Lerman, whom he married.
 Foy and Lerman both were immersed in the literary, visual, and performing arts and became fixtures of the New York City cognoscenti.
 Lerman died in 1994.
-In 2011, less than a month after gay marriages became legal in New York State, Foy, than 90, married Joel Kaye, then 69, the son of the founder of the Russian Tea Room.
+In 2011, less than a month after gay marriages became legal in New York State, Foy, then 90, married Joel Kaye, then 69, the son of the founder of the Russian Tea Room.